What is a reverse mortgage?

 What happens if, in the future, the loan exceeds the value of the home?

-Your reverse mortgage will continue – thanks to the federal insurance.
+Nothing happens as long as you follow the basic rules, thanks to the federal insurance.
 The line of credit will still be available and monthly disbursements you may have set up will still be sent to you.

 How are reverse mortgages different today?